-By the 24th the first note of serious apprehension entered into Scott's diary entries:
+By the 24th of January the first note of serious apprehension entered into Scott's diary entries:

 "This is the second full gale since we left the pole.
 I don't like the look of it.
 Is the weather breaking up?
 If so God help us, with the tremendous journey and scanty food".

-The men were becoming tired now and injuries were increasing, Wilson suffered snow-blindness, Oates had frostbitten feet.
+The men were becoming tired now and injuries were increasing, they didn't know it but they had been undernourished for several weeks, Wilson suffered snow-blindness, Oates had frostbitten feet.
 Frostbite also affected Evans' fingers and nose.
 They had many falls, Scott damaging his shoulder in one.
 Evans had a bad fall on the 4th of February suffering concussion - he was never to really recover.

 They became lost at one point while descending the Beardmore glacier and had a nightmarish two days in badly crevassed and broken ice not knowing in which direction to head and becoming more despondent.
 They were down to their last meal and unable to find the food depot until at the last they did so.
 "It was an immense relief and we were soon in possession of our three and a half days food.
 The relief to all is inexpressible..........
 Yesterday was the worst experience of the trip and gave a horrid feeling of insecurity".